owickstrom/wickstrom.tech/src/posts/2025-10-24-error-reporting-linear-temporal-logic.md

         \text{always}_n(A \implies (B \land \text{next}_t(C)))
         $$

-        If $B$ or $C$ are false, it'd be nice with an error also including the antecedent:
+        If $B$ or $C$ are false, it'd be useful with an error also including the antecedent:

         > [...] because A, B in state 0 and C in state 1 [...]